by Eloise Butler, from Annals of the Wild Life Reserve, June 1915

 Aster oblongifolius is local on our prairies. it is pleasing by reason of the size, color and aromatic odor of the blossoms.
 [Aromatic Aster, Symphyotrichum oblongifolium]

 Aster patens did not put in an appearance this season.
 A particularly fine aster, its stems thickly clothed with sessile, cordate [heart-shaped] leaves, the flowers large and of rich purple hue.
-[Late Purple Aster, Symphyotrichum patens var. patens] [Note: Not native to Minnesota]
+[Late Purple Aster, Symphyotrichum patens var. patens] [Note: Not native to Minnesota - not shown]

 Aster ptarmicoides behaves like a biennial.
 I think every other year that it has petered out, but it comes up serenely the next season.
 The small flowers have the pure whiteness and texture of camellias.
 [Prairie Goldenrod, Oligoneuron album] [Note: Not native to Minnesota] Photo ©Christopher Noll, Wisconsin Flora.